 Class 1: After a short introduction, we familiarize ourselves with SpeedTree's interface.
 We then dive in and create our first tree from scratch, exploring on the way the basic concepts and workflow of procedural plant modeling.

-Class 2: Leaves require a fine balancing act between detail and poly count, and in this class we'll look closely at two different approaches.
+Class 2: Leaves require a fine balancing act between detail and poly count, and in this lesson we'll look closely at two different approaches.
 First we create a ground ivy plant using meshes and have it grow on the surface of rocks, then we create palm leaves using fronds.

 Class 3: Moving on to a more advanced technique for creating complex leaves structures like conifer needles, we build external meshes in Maya, while using SpeedTree as a texture generator rather than using photos or scans.
 We then explore manual editing and brush paint modeling techniques.